Nlkolal/onboard-hyperspectral-segmentation-vitis-ai/README.md

 - **Quantization:** Post-training quantization (INT8)

 ## Dataset
-Training and evaluation are performed using a labeled dataset consisting of 44 hyperspectral scenes from the HYPSO-1 mission.
+The dataset consists of 44 labeled images from HYPSO-1 and was labeled by Philips Berg, NTNU.
 Dimensionality reduction is applied using principal component analysis (PCA) prior to inference.

 *Dataset access details or links may be provided if permitted.*